giobart/LocalDeployer/README.md

 Deploy fast and easily your applications to the local development IoT infrastructure

 ## How it works
-Install the server tool to all your RaspberryPi (& co), make sure to start it when the raspberry Boot.
+Install the server tool to all your RaspberryPi (& co), make sure to auto start the service on boot.
 Install the client application on your development machine.

-On your poroject just put a Deployment Descriptor in the project root like the following
+Now just put a Deployment Descriptor in the project root like in the following example:

 File: ` DEPLOY-DESCRIPTOR.py `